 StatCounter is a company based in Ireland, who seek to offer a straightforward website statistics service.
 Their basic services are free, but more advanced features can be purchased for a monthly fee that varies on the amount of traffic you wish to track in detail.
 The only real difference between the free service and the paid ones is the size of the log that you can explore (i.e. the individual visits that you can drill down into).
 I’ll go into more detail about that feature later.

-Registering an account on StatCounter couldn’t be more straightforward and can be done on this page.
+Registering an account on StatCounter couldn’t be more straightforward.
 Following that, you will be asked if you wish to create a project.
 You create a project per website you wish to track.
 You only need provide the most basic details about the website.
 Among the basic options here that you can select is the length of time between visits from the same IP for them to be considered unique, as well as IPs that you might want to block from being recorded as traffic (such as your own).
 The next page will ask you to select the kind of counter you wish to display on your site (you can use an invisible one), and there will be a few followup questions for your counter.
 Finally you’ll get to select an installation guide depending on what type of website you have.
 If you use WordPress, like I do, there’s a handy plugin that does most of the work for you.